Living in Whitby

 Overview

 Atmospheric North Yorkshire fishing town with abbey, jet jewellery, and Dracula connections.
-Located in Yorkshire, Whitby has a population of approximately 14,821 residents, making it a compact coastal town by UK standards.
+Located in Yorkshire, Whitby has a population of approximately 14,821 residents, making it a compact town by UK standards.
 The primary postcode area is YO21.

 Key facts about Whitby